An easy day--just 4 movies. Of course, one was a 4 hour and 12 minute epic with constant foreign language voiceover narration. More on that in a bit.

 First up was a Russian film, The Bet, based on a Chekov short story.
 A simple dark comic story of obsession, arrogance, and mania.
 Maxim works for Viktor.
 One night at a party, they debate the death penalty vs. life imprisonment.
 Viktor believes in the death penalty (essentially that life imprisonment is nor more than an extended death penalty).
 Just to be contrary, Mxim takes the opposite position, insisting that life even behind bars is worth living.
 A night of drinking leads to a bet.
 Maxim will be "imprisoned" in Viktor's guest house--he'll be fed and clothed but can never leave.
 If he survives 15 years Viktor will give him 15 million dollars (or whatever the Russian equivalent is, it was translated at 15 million dollars).
 If he doesn't, he works for Viktor for free--for the rest of his life.
 Really, really high stakes.
 It's expected that Maxim goes a little stir crazy, even in the first month.
 What's more interesting is that Viktor starts going a bit crazy trying to defeat Maxim.
 This movie really should have been better, but a lot of the simple technical aspects got in the way.
 I don't usually mind hand held "shaky cam" work, but this was particularly jarring and not for good effect.
 Particularly silly is a "whoosh" sound effect accompanying a camera pan.
 Really?
 That doesn't make much sense.
 All the time I'm supposed to be concentrating on Maxim going crazy or Viktor going crazy, and instead I'm thinking about how the cameraman is going crazy.

 Next up we travelled to Australia for Bitter and Twisted.
 With a name title like that, I certainly expected it to be funny, and it was in fact a dark, dry comedy (sort of, I guess it was technically a drama).
 It's a story of how one traumatic event has lasting impacts on everyone.
 As we open the movie, Liam Lombard is dying (looks like from an overdose, but I don't think that was every explicitly said).
 His family watches the paramedics try to save him, to no avail.
 Now the father is a fat slob, struggling in his job selling cars, and unable to get it up for his wife.
 This makes her feel unattractive, and after a lot of complaining she goes out to a bar and picks up a much younger man.
-Meanwhile their surviving son has become close friends with a local boy.
+Meanwhile surviving son has become close friends with a local boy.
 Perhaps very close friends.
 But there's some question of whether he's gay, because he also hits on Liam's girlfriend.
 She hasn't been the same either, carrying on an affair with an older married man.
 They also have a surviving daughter.
 She doesn't seem to have too much wrong with her, although her mom is worried that she's starting to have sex too early (she swears she isn't, and that whole plotline goes nowhere).
-Yeah, their tragedy is laid bare with a very dry sense of humor.
-It's three years past the incident, so it's no longer appropriate for there to be a whole lot of wailing and crying.
+Yeah, tragedy is laid bare with a very dry sense of humor.
+It's three years past the incident, so it's no longer appropriate for to be a whole lot of wailing and crying.
 Society says they're supposed to be over it by now, but they obviously aren't.

 Then there was the screwball relationship comedy, Two Million Stupid Women.
 Which is more like 2 women being stupid times a million.
 It's Melissa's birthday, and she's excited because it's the first time she's had a boyfriend on her birthday (more simple math--that means she's never kept a relationship an entire year).
 She goes to meet her boyfriend, only to find his cock in some other slut's mouth.
 So instead she's going to have the birthday from hell, starting by getting excruciatingly drunk with her best friends Anna and Todd.
-In a drunken rage, she keeps insisting that the bartender (also a friend of theirs) tells her she's "stupid, pathetic, and should leave him alone".
+In a drunken rage, she keeps insisting that the bartender (also a friend of s) tells her she's "stupid, pathetic, and should leave him alone".
 When he obliges, she finds it oddly cathartic.
 So she hatches an idiotic plan to hit rock-bottom (and thereby start over as a smarter dater) by tracking down all her ex-boyfriends/hookups and getting them to say the same thing.
 The mantra, "You're stupid, pathetic, and should leave me alone" dominates the movie.
 It takes a predictable course, as humiliation after humiliation is dumped on her, to the point where it strains the relationships among her, Anna, and Todd as well.
 The movie has a lot of good wild comic energy, although sometimes more flailing than funny.
 A little overwritten, and sometimes overacted, but still pretty funny.

 And finally, that 4+ hour foreign language epic I alluded to earlier, Historias Extraordinarias (Extraordinary Stories).
 At its purest, this is a story about stories, and how everyone has one.
 In particular, Mr. X, Z, and H are the heroes of three interlaced (but not intersecting) stories.